CTA-K12/UserBundle/Resources/doc/using_groups.md

-#### Step 2: Update your User class and ORM file, adding the group section to
+#### Step 2: Update your User class

-the exisiting manyToMany section.
+Add the group section to the exisiting manyToMany section of your ORM file.

 ``` yaml
 # src/Acme/UserBundle/Resources/config/doctrine/User.orm.yml